 To his surprise, Harry has a better time than he expected, as he and Elspeth’s celebrity status lets them hob-knob with President Grant and many of Grant’s old Civil War Generals at various Washington, New York and Chicago functions.
 They’re even guests at General Phil Sheridan’s wedding.

 NOTE: Vague references are made to Flashman’s adventures during our Civil War, when he first met Grant, Sherman, Custer, Sheridan and the others.
 Unfortunately George MacDonald Fraser died before he could write about Harry’s Civil War antics and the covered-up international incident that he caused between the U.S. and Great Britain.
-As Flashman cynically and cryptically observes “The only man who knew the full truth of my involvement had caught a bullet at Ford’s Theater.”
+As Flashman cynically and cryptically observes “The only man who knew the full truth about my involvement had caught a bullet at Ford’s Theater.”

 Back to our story, Flashman’s enjoyment of this American visit ends when Elspeth blabs about some of the Native American leaders Harry met and befriended back in 1849 and 1850.
-(Flashman had written a bowdlerized account of his American travels at the behest of his friend Sir Richard Burton, the famous explorer.)
+(Flashman had written a bowdlerized account of his American and Australian travels at the behest of his friend Sir Richard Burton, the famous explorer.)

 Two of those Native Americans – Spotted Tail and his nephew Crazy Horse (whom Harry had charmed when he was a child, remember) – were then prominent in the ongoing catastrophic negotiations which ultimately resulted in the Sioux Uprising of 1876.
 To Flashman’s growing trepidation, President Grant asks Her Majesty’s Government to permit Sir Harry to accompany U.S. negotiators westward in hopes that the rogue’s relationship with Spotted Tail might be of some small help in keeping things peaceful.